What is NEAR Protocol (NEAR)?

 NEAR’s goal: make crypto easy

-NEAR offers all users a human-readable public address for their wallet, like "yourname.near" or "yourcompanyname.near".
-By replacing the extended hex code public address with a simple URI-like address, it becomes much easier for people to use and understand.
+By replacing the extended hex code public address with a simple URL-like address, it becomes simpler for people to use and understand.

 The catch is that you have to fund the wallet with NEAR before using it.
 This is to ensure only legitimate users, not bots, create wallets.